sabk18/Wiki_Cities/README.md

 ***Cleaning Data:***

-The dataframes were cleaned to remove commas, brackets [], alphabetics in integer/float type columns.
+The dataframes were cleaned to remove commas, brackets [], alphabetics in integer/float type columns, and units.
 All missing values are replaced by 'No Data'

 ## Overview